Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Our Results

+Note that if $\rho \to 0$, semi-supervised weak recovery is equivalent to unsupervised weak recovery.
+Therefore, Theorem \ref{vanishing} implies that our result is also sharp in the sense of minimum requirement on the fraction of revealed labels.

-Although this successfully solves the weak recovery problem, there are some limitations hindering the census method's utility in practice.
-Its performance depends on a sufficient amount of revealed labels, hence requiring $n$ to be really large.
-Besides, without an unsupervised counterpart, it is not applicable when the revealing is not reliable.
+Although it successfully solves the weak recovery problem in the largest possible regime, some limitations are hindering the census method's utility in practice.
+Its performance depends on a sufficient amount of revealed labels, hence requiring $n$ to be quite large.
+Besides, without an unsupervised counterpart, it is not applicable when revealing is unreliable.

-To address these challenges, we propose our second semi-supervised clustering algorithm which performs well in practice and covers the unsupervised setting as special case.
+To address these challenges, we propose our second semi-supervised clustering algorithm which performs well in practice and covers the unsupervised setting as a special case.
 As discussed in the previous section, SDPs enjoy many nice properties, among which the monotone-robustness is particularly interesting to us.
 In the semi-supervised setting, the revealed labels are supposed to enhance the community structure.
-However, the work from \cite{Moitra2016HowRA} suggests such enhancement may not help with, but to the contrary can hurt the performance of many algorithms, which makes SDP an ideal starting point for us.
+However, the work from \citep{Moitra2016HowRA} suggests such enhancement may not help with, but to the contrary can hurt the performance of many algorithms, which makes SDP an ideal starting point for us.
 We define the \textit{Constrained Semidefinite Program} (CSDP) as

-and show that it solves the semi-supervised community detection problem.
+and show that it solves the semi-supervised community detection problem in the form of hypothesis testing.